Exmouth: History

-Sir Walter Raleigh (born 1544) sailed on many of his voyages from Exmouth Harbour.
+Sir Walter Raleigh (born 1544) began several of his sea voyages from Exmouth Harbour.

-In the mid 17th century the area suffered from the ravages of "Turkish pirates" (actually Algerian rovers), who raided the Devon and Cornwall coastlines, attacking shipping and attempting to capture sailors and villagers for sale as slaves in North Africa.
+In the mid-17th century, the area was attacked by so-called "Turkish pirates" (actually Algerian corsairs), who raided the coasts of Devon and Cornwall.
+They targeted ships and attempted to capture sailors and villagers to sell as slaves in North Africa.

-The town established itself during the 18th century and is regarded as the oldest holiday resort in Devon.
-Visitors prevented from visiting Europe by the revolutionary turmoil in France were attracted by the views and medicinal salt waters which were then fashionable.
-Exmouth was renowned as a destination for the wealthy to recover their health.
-Notable visitors in this time included Lady Byron and her daughter Ada Lovelace.
-Exmouth was also the residence of Lady Nelson, the estranged wife of Lord Nelson.
-She is buried in Littleham Churchyard.
+The town became more established in the 18th century and is considered the oldest seaside resort in Devon.
+With travel to mainland Europe disrupted by the troubles in France, visitors came for the sea views and the popular salt waters, believed to have healing properties.
+Exmouth gained a reputation as a place where wealthy people went to improve their health.
+Notable visitors included Lady Byron and her daughter Ada Lovelace.
+Lady Nelson, the estranged wife of Lord Nelson, also lived in Exmouth and is buried in Littleham Churchyard.